 to complete a gapless sequence of a human genome

-public university in the nation for students focused on making an impact in the world (Princeton Review, 2022)
+best public school for making an impact (Princeton Review, 2025)

 AAU